ddfabbro/ddfabbro.github.io/_posts/2017-12-29-faces_data_analysis.md

 ### Generating a Random Face

 This is the cool part.
-We can generate an entirely new face by using arbitrary values of $w$:
+We can generate an entirely new face by using arbitrary values of _w_:

 ```python